19hours/sg-statutes/Acts/Terrorism (Suppression of Financing) Act.md

 (b) participates in or facilitates the commission of any terrorist act,

-and includes any person defined in regulations made under the United Nations Act (Cap.
-339) to be a terrorist;
+and includes any person set out in the First Schedule;

+[Act 17 of 2013 wef 23/09/2013]

-“terrorist entity” means any entity owned or controlled by any terrorist or group of terrorists and includes an association of such entities.
+“terrorist entity” means any entity owned or controlled by any terrorist or group of terrorists and includes an association of such entities, and any entity set out in the First Schedule.

+[Act 17 of 2013 wef 23/09/2013]

 (2) Subject to subsection (3), for the purposes of this Act, “terrorist act” means the use or threat of action —